mems/calepin/Development/CSS/CSS.md

 		color: transparent;
 	}

-alternate version where `currentcolor` can be used:
+alternate version where `currentColor` can be used:

 	p {
 		/*color: red;*/
-		background: linear-gradient(to top, transparent, currentcolor 2em, currentcolor);
+		background: linear-gradient(to top, transparent, currentColor 2em, currentColor);
 		background-clip: text;
 		-webkit-text-fill-color: transparent;
 	}